niekados/card-wars/README.md

 The design will prioritize simplicity to ensure it is understandable for children while maintaining a playful aesthetic to sustain their interest.
 Additionally, the game will include social links for players to easily contact or research the developer, adding a sense of community and support.

 Incorporating one page with a few pop-ups, such as game rules or notifications for winning or losing a match, will provide a seamless and immersive gaming experience.
 The design simplicity will not only enhance usability but also contribute to a fun and engaging gameplay.

+## Structure

+### Desktop
+The "Card Wars" game will be structured as a single-page application, with a focus on simplicity and intuitive gameplay controls.
+The main components of the game's structure include:

+- **Header:** The header will feature the game's logo on the left and game control buttons on the right.
+The logo will serve as a link to reload the page, while the control buttons will include options to restart the game, choose the deck size, and access the game rules via a pop-up.
+This layout will ensure easy access to key game features while maintaining a clean and organized interface.
+- **Game Information Section:** Below the header, there will be a game information section that displays game progress and feedback for each move made by the player.
+This section will provide real-time updates on the game's status, allowing players to track their progress and make informed decisions.
+- **Main Page Section:** The main page section will include the game decks on the left, with cards face down, and the game cards on the right, with cards face up.
+Computer cards will be displayed on top, and player cards will be displayed below the computer's cards.
+The play button will be positioned at the bottom, below the player's cards, to allow for easy access and gameplay.
+- **Footer:** The footer will feature social links, allowing players to connect with the developer on various social media platforms.
+This will provide players with an opportunity to engage with the developer and stay updated on game updates and news.

+### Responsive Design
+In the "Card Wars" game, the header and footer sections will transform to ensure a seamless experience on smaller screens.

+- **Header:** On small screens, the header will be displayed in a column layout, with the logo centered at the top of the screen.
+The game control buttons will be positioned below the logo, with smaller buttons to fit the screen size.
+This layout will maintain the functionality of the header while optimizing the user experience for smaller screens.
+- **Footer:** Similarly, the footer will transform into a column layout on small screens.
+The social links will be displayed in a row at the top of the column, followed by the developer's name in a row at the bottom.
+This layout will ensure that all elements of the footer remain visible and accessible on smaller screens, enhancing the overall user experience.

+## Skeleton